EseAlli/snap/README.md

 ### Useful resources

-- [Example resource 1](https://stackoverflow.com/questions/12129037/correct-semantics-for-ul-in-ul) - This helped me undersatnd what "Element ul not allowed as child of element ul in this context" meant and how to fix it.
+- [Correct semantic for ul in ul](https://stackoverflow.com/questions/12129037/correct-semantics-for-ul-in-ul) - This helped me undersatnd what "Element ul not allowed as child of element ul in this context" meant and how to fix it.

 ## Author